Hong Kong refugee urges Berlin to simplify asylum process for activists | DW | 26.10.2020

 Wong also urged Berlin to implement the "lifeboat" offer — a policy advocated by the UK-based NGO Hong Kong Watch to provide a pathway to citizenship for Hong Kong citizens.
 The campaign calls for governments to reform their study and work visa programs to make it easier for Hong Kong citizens to move abroad.

-Gyde Jensen, chair of the German parliament's (the Bundestag) human rights committee, said that Germany should follow the UK's example in strengthening possibilities for Hong Kong citizens to come to Germany.
+Gyde Jensen, chair of the German parliament's human rights committee, said that Germany should follow the UK's example in strengthening possibilities for Hong Kong citizens to come to Germany.

 Read more: Prominent Hong Kong activist urges Germany's Maas to take tougher China stance